-We examined themes such as health care, technology, safety and security, arts & culture, environment, neighborhoods, economic development, etc. They were stocked with wonderful speakers, site visits, collaborative exercises, and networking.
+As a Leadership Los Angeles Fellow, we examined themes such as health care, technology, safety and security, arts & culture, environment, neighborhoods, economic development, etc. Each month we heard from leading speakers, visited numerous sites for a behind the scenes tour, designed collaborative exercises, and networked through creative problem-solving.

-Walking away from this experience brought some insights:
+Walking away from this experience brought some insights that overlap for the public diplomat:

 - Always employ listening to all communities, publics, groups, and collaborators.